django-cms/djangocms-frontend/docs/source/getting_started.rst

 being colored appropriately.

 The background properties can be modified by changing **opacity** and its ability cast a **shadow**.
-Shadows allow the whole element to appear elevanted from the background.
+Shadows allow the whole element to appear elevated from the background.

 .. image:: screenshots/tabs-background.png